mkarpiarz/openstack-contrib-docker/README.md

 The command '/bin/sh -c git config --global user.name $GIT_USERNAME' returned a non-zero code: 1
 ```

+You can bake an existing git config into the image by placing it in `gitconfig` in this directory.

 ## Usage
 Most projects will want you to create a bug report on [Launchpad](https://launchpad.net/openstack) first.
 Use your Ubuntu One account to log in here and head to the "Bugs" tab on the project's subpage.